The Rowan Shepherds Hut

 Coastal view from this luxurious Shepherds Hut .
 It comprises of a fixed double bed and full end shower room with Swedish Separett composting toilet and self contained shower cubicle.
 We provide free WiFi, TV and a Nespresso coffee machine.

-There is also a log burner to keep you cosy on the chilly nights.
+There is also an electric heater or a small log burner to keep you cosy on the chilly nights.

 Ideal for a peaceful stay in the countryside and for anyone who wants to try something different.